 - All challengers must move a character back after a failed Troublemaker faceoff.

 Feel free to share more ruling and scenarios not mentioned here!

 For King Sombra

 He has another set of interesting new features.
 This time, the Resource called Corrupting Influence will be given to the Villain Mane instead.
 That resource allows the villain to put a new Colorless Crystal Friend Token into play every turn.
 Another change is that Problems can only be replaced by Problem Faceoffs and with the new Keywords in this set.
 Problem faceoffs are now more important than ever, being the only way to win or lose the game.
-For more information, check out the rules document for King Sombra here!
+For more information, check out the reddit post for King Sombra here!